anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - ❌&nbsp; requires real-time monitoring since input space in unbounded, which could yield erroneous predictions.

 !!! note
     Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
-Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"}, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.
+Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.

 ## Processing

 We also have control over the features that we use to generate our real-time predictions.

-In our application, the entity that we're concerned about is a project, since we use a project's text and description (features) to generate tags (output).
-The features need to be near real-time (stream) because the features were just created moments before the inference request.
-However, our use case doesn't necessarily involve entity features changing over time so it might makes sense to just have one processing pipeline.
+Our use case doesn't necessarily involve entity features changing over time so it makes sense to just have one processing pipeline.
 However, not all entities in ML applications work this way.
-Using our Netflix content recommendation example, a given user can have certain features that are updated over time, such as top genres, click rate, etc. As we'll see below, we have the option to batch process features for users at a previous time or we could process features continuously as they become available to make live predictions.
+Using our Netflix content recommendation example, a given user can have certain features that are updated over time, such as top genres, click rate, etc. As we'll see below, we have the option to batch process features for users at a previous time or we could process features in a stream as they become available to make live predictions.

 ### Batch processing